6 weeks free NHS intermediate care – what happens next?

 What is the concept of intermediate care?

-Intermediate care services are essentially there to provide additional temporary support following a hospital stay.
-These services aim to support a faster recovery and help people regain their independence – this may be in their own home, or in a dedicated facility such as a community hospital.
+Intermediate care services are essentially there to provide additional temporary care after a hospital discharge.
+These services aim to support a faster recovery and help people regain their independence with daily living – this may be in their own home, or in a dedicated facility such as a community hospital.
+It can start a few hours after discharge, or in the following days.

-It can also help people avoid a further admission to hospital during their recovery period, and ease pressure on family carers who may not have the time or necessary skills to take on a caring role.
-Without the right support network in place, a person may end up staying in hospital a lot longer than they need to be.
+It can help people avoid a further admission to hospital during their recovery period, and ease pressure on family or unpaid carers who may not have the time or necessary skills to take on a caring role.
+Without the right support network in place, a person may end up staying in hospital a lot longer than they need to be, or end up back in hospital.

 Intermediate care is regularly provided by the NHS.
-It’s non-means tested – meaning if you’re deemed as needing it it’ll be free for up to 6 weeks.
+It’s non-means tested – meaning if you’re deemed as needing it it’ll be free for a limited period – commonly up to six weeks.
 Support can be provided by a team of health professionals including –

 Your intermediate care team may include all or some of these professionals, depending on what you’re able to do following your discharge from hospital, and what you want to achieve in order to regain your independence.